awslabs/graphstorm/docs/source/advanced/own-models.rst

     test_dataloader  = GSgnnNodeDataLoader(graph_data, graph_data.test_idxs, fanout=fanout,
                                         batch_size=64, device=device, train_task=False)

 The GraphStorm provides a set of dataloaders for different GML tasks.
 Here we deal with a node task, hence using the node dataloader, which takes the graph data created above as the first argument.
 The second argument is the label index that the GraphStorm dataset extracted from the graph as indicated in the target nodes' ``train_mask``, ``val_mask``, and ``test_mask``, which are automatically generated by GraphStorm graph construction tool with the specified ``split_pct`` field.
-The GSgnnNodeTrainData automatically extract these indexes out and set its properties so that you can directly use them like ``graph_data.train_idxs`` and ``graph_data.val_idxs``, and ``graph_data.test_idxs``.
+The ``GSgnnNodeTrainData`` automatically extract these indexes out and set its properties so that you can directly use them like ``graph_data.train_idxs`` and ``graph_data.val_idxs``, and ``graph_data.test_idxs``.
 The rest of arguments are similar to the common training flow, except that we set the ``train_task`` to be ``False`` for the evaluation and test dataloader.

 Use GraphStorm's model trainer to wrap your model and attach evaluator and task tracker to it
 ````````````````````````````````````````````````````````````````````````````````````````````````
 Unlike the common flow, GraphStorm wraps GNN models with different trainers just like other frameworks, e.g. scikit-learn.
 GraphStorm provides node prediction, edge prediction, and link prediction trainers.
-Create them is easy.
-For the dummy model, after create it as the ``dummy_model = dummyGnnModel(in_dim=16, hid_dim=64, out_dim=n_labels)``, we can use the ``GSgnnNodePredictionTrainer`` class to wrap it like:
+Creation of them is easy.
+For the dummy model, after create it as the ``dummy_model = dummyGnnModel(in_dim=16, hid_dim=64, out_dim=n_labels)``, we can use the `GSgnnNodePredictionTrainer <https://github.com/awslabs/graphstorm/blob/main/python/graphstorm/trainer/np_trainer.py#L29>`_ class to wrap it like:

 .. code-block:: python

     trainer = GSgnnNodePredictionTrainer(dummy_model, rank=gs.get_rank())

 The ``GSgnnNodePredictionTrainer`` takes a GNN model as the first argument.
+The seconde argument is for using different GPUs.

 The GraphStorm trainers can have evaluators and task trackers associated.
 The following codes show how to do this.